-Man City beats Real Madrid to reach Champions League QF
+Man City seizes on mistakes to oust Madrid, reach CL QFs

-MANCHESTER, England (AP) — Raheem Sterling and Gabriel Jesus seized on defensive mistakes to lead Manchester City to a 2-1 victory over Real Madrid in the Champions League on Friday, reaching the quarterfinals with a 4-2 aggregate victory.

-After knocking out the record 13-time European champion, City’s mission to win the continent’s elite competition for the first time will continue against Lyon on Aug.
-15 as part of UEFA’s unique, pandemic-enforced last eight tournament in Lisbon.
+“They’re a top club, Real Madrid, the best club in this competition so far — this is massive,” Gabriel Jesus said.

+“It’s all about believing.
+We can make a mistake, so believe — always.
+And I press, I press a lot.
+That is one of my powers, press all the time and help my team.
+I was happy I scored.”

-Leading 2-1 from the first leg in February — before the coronavirus shut down sports — Sterling extended the advantage in the ninth minute at an empty Etihad Stadium.
+First the Brazilian set up the opener scored by Sterling in the ninth minute at an empty Etihad Stadium.

-With Sergio Ramos banned after being sent off in the Madrid leg, Raphael Varane was without his usual central defensive partner.
-And the Frenchman was caught out in possession by Gabriel Jesus, who squared for Sterling to tap past goalkeeper Thibaut Courtois.
+With Madrid captain Sergio Ramos banned after being sent off in the Madrid leg, Raphael Varane was without his usual central defensive partner.
+And the Frenchman was caught out in possession by Gabriel Jesus, who squared for Sterling to tap past goalkeeper Thibaut Courtois for his 100th City goal.

+“With the players that we’ve got, there’s no inferiority, we played really well,” Sterling said.
+“They’ve got some great players but with the energy, the performance we showed, we were brilliant tonight.”

 Real began to make its presence felt and equalized through Karim Benzema, who headed in powerfully from Rodrygo’s cross in the 28th minute.